Ivan Hlinka

 Ivan Hlinka (January 26, 1950 – August 16, 2004) was a Czech professional ice hockey player and coach.
 He is considered to be one of the most important figures in Czech ice hockey history.
 A big centre, his playing style was comparable to Phil Esposito, often scoring with shots from the slot.
+He played most of his career with HC Litvínov and spent two seasons in the National Hockey League with the Vancouver Canucks.
+Internationally, Hlinka played for the Czechoslovakia men's national ice hockey team and was inducted into the IIHF Hall of Fame in 2002.
+After retiring as a player, he turned to coaching, leading the Czech national team to gold at the 1998 Winter Olympics in Nagano and spending two seasons with the Pittsburgh Penguins.
+His legacy includes the Ivan Hlinka Memorial Tournament for national under-18 hockey teams, and the Ivan Hlinka Stadion.